Best electric dirt bikes 2021

 Lead-acid batteries keep the cost down on the smaller bikes (from £889), while the 24.0 Racing is a full-size trials machine with 19-inch tyres, a lithium-ion battery and disc brakes.
 Trials is the low-speed arm of off-road biking; it’s more about learning delicate balance skills than leaping off big jumps.

-Purely designed for use off-road, the Light Bee has a small 1.2 or 1.9kWh battery and a motor peaking at 5kW, but the low weight means it’ll still top 45mph, which is fast enough for most dirt junkies.
-Sur Ron says it'll even run 60 miles on a charge… at a steady 12mph.
+Purely designed for use off-road, the Storm has a tiny 1.2kWh battery and a motor peaking at 22.5kW, and although speed is limited to 30mph on the 'Youth' version, that's still pretty fast when bouncing over rocks.
+Sur Ron says it'll run 40 miles on a charge… at a steady 20mph.

 Otherwise, a short wheelbase, big ground clearance and strong frame promise fine off-road agility.
-There's also the full-sized Storm Bee, more of a 125cc-equivalent bike with more power, a bigger battery and 126kg weight.
+Sur Ron also offer full-size and road legal dirt bikes with more power and bigger battery.

 CAKE Kalk – from £10,800